Nodes

 )

-Use system.compile_report.minimal_initial_outputs to inspect the outputs
+Use system.compile_report.minimal_initial_state_vars to inspect the state variables

 that actually need initial values for this compiled graph, and

-system.compile_report.required_initial_outputs to inspect the outputs
+system.compile_report.required_initial_state_vars to inspect the state variables

 that must be supplied because no declaration provides an initial value.